 Group Administrators can modify the settings of each security group and organize users accordingly – this is useful for sub-dividing accessibility to certain tools and visibility of sites, channels and custom resources.
 Parent security groups can have numerous 1st level sub-groups; and sub-groups can have numerous 2nd level sub-groups, which can have 3rd level sub-groups, and so on.

 Important notes about security groups

 - If a user is assigned to a sub-group, the settings of that group will take precedence over the settings of the parent group.

 - It is possible to build a security structure that becomes cumbersome to manage and maintain.
 It is recommended that the Group Administrator(s) invest some time in planning the necessity of permitting/restricting access to sites, channels, and tools prior to creating security groups and assigning users thereto.

-To find out how to create and edit Security Groups, please see article Managing Security Groups (Group Administrators only).
+To find out how to create and edit Security Groups, please see article Manage Security Groups.